 Growing good leadership

-9 July 2018 – A new Disabled Leadership Group brought together by Life Unlimited will bring a valuable mix of expertise, lived experience and fresh thinking to help inform the future direction of the organisation and the services it delivers.
+9 July 2018 – A new Disability Leadership Group brought together by Life Unlimited will bring a valuable mix of expertise, lived experience and fresh thinking to help inform the future direction of the organisation and the services it delivers.

 Members of the nine-person group have experience covering a range of disabilities, geographic locations and cultural backgrounds.
 Members include people either living with a disability themselves or supporting immediate whānau with disabilities.